 Assign a color to every key area of your home.
 Print colored labels to tape onto boxes with clear tape.
 Using a number system, prioritize boxes you should unpack first and ones that can wait.
-Make a moving key on your computer with your color code and number system, and then print.
+Make a moving key on your computer with your color code and number system and then print it.

 Print your labels on sticker sheets you can pick up from your local office supply or drug store.

 Take reference photos of cords before unplugging

 Taking a quick snapshot of the cords on the back of complex electronics is a small action that you’ll be thankful for later.
 Hooking up your TV, monitors, and devices in your new home will be much more of a breeze with reference photos.

 Tape screws, bolts, and nuts directly to furniture, appliances, and picture frames.
 Use a ziplock bag for larger hardware, label it, and attach the bag to the item.
 Organize your furniture in a way that will make assembly much easier to understand with your frazzled post-move brain.

 Books are a great example as their weight adds up quickly.
 You might also consider plastic tubs with wheels that have gained popularity in storage systems since most people don’t have a ton of suitcases lying around.